-During adolescence, teenagers need to form an independent adult identity.
+During adolescence, teenagers strive to form independent adult identities.
 Experimenting with different social groups is one way of doing this.
-It’s how teenagers can test out being someone new – someone separate from their families.
+It’s how your child can test out being someone new – someone separate from your family.

-Belonging to a social group can also be a way for teenagers to comment on the options offered by the adult world.
-They can give teenagers a way of exploring their own values and deciding whether they agree with those of their parents.
+Belonging to youth subcultures or social groups can also be a way for teenagers to decide what they identify with in the adult world.
+It gives your child a way of exploring his own values and deciding whether he agrees with your values.

-Not all young people choose to belong to a subculture.
-For those who do, membership might be long term, short term, or on and off.
+For young people who choose to belong to subcultures, membership might be long term, short term, or on and off.

-All of this can be challenging for parents, but it’s a normal part of growing up.
+All of this can be challenging for parents, but it isn’t unusual and can be a passing phase.

 Try thinking back to your own adolescence.
-You might have belonged to a subculture yourself, such as punk, arty type or geek.
+You might have belonged to a subculture yourself, like punk, arty type or geek.
 Some 21st-century subcultures include gothic, cyberculture, emo, gamer, hip-hop and hipster.